XboxChef/XDCKIT/README.md

 An open source libery designed to Emulate XDevkit libery extention to work exactly like the original with added features

+Have Any Ideas Or Suggestions?
+Join Us On [Discord Server](https://discord.gg/QvdmNnfQ86)!
+I Am Known As Serenity And Also TeddyHammer So If You wanna reach me Join Me On This Server

 ## Requirements
 **1. An Internet Connection**